Joh201/Mesobrestaurant/README.md

 * At the bottom of the sign in form there is a sign in button which enables the user to login.

 ![Login page](/static/readmefiles/signin.PNG)

+### Booking list age

+* When the user has registered or loged in, the user is directed to the booking list page
+* If the user has  previous bookings, the user can see a list of bookings on this page
+* If the user has no previous bookings, the user reads a message 'You have no bookings, Please create a booking' and the user can create a booking by clicking the booking button in the page
+* The user can update or cancel the bookings by using the update and cancel buttons below each booking